kinghemanthreddy/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Use the standard libraries in python for Gradient Design.
+1.Use the standard libraries in python for Gradient Design.

 2.Set variables for assigning dataset values.

-3. Import LinearRegression from the sklearn.
+3.Import LinearRegression from the sklearn.

-4. Assign the points for representing the graph.
+4.Assign the points for representing the graph.

 5.Predict the regression for marks by using the representation of graph.

 6.Compare the graphs and hence we obtain the Linear Regression for the given dataset.